AndrewNoNumbers/Old-Github-Site/_harpapp/public/articles/how-to-be-a-designer.md

 ###On Process

-Have principles when you design.
-A specific set of principles you decide on for that product.
+Have principles when you design – a specific set of principles you decide on for that product.
 You can't just trust everything to taste.

 Creativity is at its best when there are limitations.
-Cliche but so true.
+Cliche but true.

 DO mockup and wireframe; those are important.